10 foreign terrorists hiding in PH – ‘Bato’

 The source added that Abdurahman is married to a Tausug and residing at a mosque near a mall in Davao City.

-According to the intelligence source, the KIM has received funding from a support group in Saudi Arabia.
+According to the intelligence source, the IM has received funding from a support group in Saudi Arabia.